dart-lang/site-www/src/_guides/language/language-tour.md

 <?code-excerpt "language-tour/raw-strings/bin/main.dart"?>
 {% prettify dart %}
-String s = r"In a raw string, even \n isn't special.";
+var s = r"In a raw string, even \n isn't special.";
 {% endprettify %}

 See [Runes](#runes) for details on how to express Unicode